jpsalado92/my-tools/learning/natas@overthewire.org/README.md

 Password: natas0
 ```

+### Solution

-**Solution:** Visit source code of the webpage and look for the password there.
+Visit source code of the webpage and look for the password there.

 ## [Level 1](http://natas1.natas.labs.overthewire.org)